hudavn/elevator-sys/readme.md

       - [`/servant`](#servant)
   - [References](#references)
   - [License](#license)

-# Elevator System
-Control a system with n cabinets, to serve m floors (application's parameters).
-On each floor there will be one panel (client) for customers to send their requests to backend.

 ## Acknowledgement
 Big thanks to VNG Tech Fresher 2022 and trainers, buddies in ZaloPay.